11% off all orders w/ code

 Heat Transfer Printing

 Heat transfer printing involves transferring a design from one medium to another using heat.
-The design is initially printed on special paper using conventional printing machinery.
-The paper is then placed in close contact with the fabric and heated, causing the dye to sublimate and transfer to the fabric through the vapor phase.
+Conventional printing machinery initially prints the design on special paper.
+Place the paper in close contact with the fabric and heat it, causing the dye to sublimate and transfer to the fabric through the vapor phase.
 This method is popular for detailed and vibrant prints.

 Key Points: